One Of Hawaii's Top Auto Accident

 Medical liens from Medicaid, Medicare, and Tricare are also considered to be super liens because federal law requires that they are paid.

-Each of these different health insurance companies and government agencies has different processes and procedures for requesting reductions and paying back liens.
+Each health insurance company and government agency has different processes and procedures for requesting reductions and paying back liens.

 CONTACT